AlexWT/AIO-Shortcodes/README.md

 ### v1.2
 * Added grid system inside posts.
 It is fluid, so look perfect in all possible responsive grid frameworks.
 * Added progress bar shortcode
+* Added responsive video support.
+No need to specify the video player, its automaticly picked from the ID.
 * Fixed highlight shortcode.

 ### v1.1